AG7496/BertFuzzyTextClassifier/README.md

-1. Text embedding using bert (by triplet loss logic)
+1. Text embedding using bert (triplet loss as loss function)
 2. Classification of embedding vectors using min max fuzzy classifier